Matthias Blübaum

 Matthias Blübaum (born 18 April 1997) is a German chess grandmaster.
 He won the European Individual Chess Championship in 2022 and in 2025.

 Blübaum began playing chess at the age of six.
 He earned his international master title in 2012 and was awarded the grandmaster title in 2015.
 A member of the German team that won the 2015 European Youth Team Chess Championship, he has since represented his nation at the European Team Chess Championship and Chess Olympiad.

-In September 2025, he qualified for the Candidates Tournament 2026 as a result of his second place finish at the FIDE Grand Swiss Tournament 2025.
-Scoring 7.5/11 points, he reached a new peak live rating of 2693.
+In September 2025, he qualified for the Candidates Tournament 2026 as a result of his second place finish at the FIDE Grand Swiss Tournament 2025, scoring 7.5/11 points.

 Personal life

 Matthias Blübaum was born in Lemgo, North Rhine-Westphalia, on 18 April 1997, and comes from a chess family.
 His father, Karl-Ernst, won the Ostwestfalen Chess Championship several times.
 He has three sisters, two of whom competed in the top group of the German Girls' Chess Championship.

 Blübaum skipped ahead a year in elementary school and received his Abitur at the age of 17.
 As of 2016, he was studying physics and mathematics at Bielefeld University.
 In a 2020 interview, he stated that he was still unsure whether he would become a professional chess player.
 As of 2021, he was studying for his master's degree in mathematics.